 Always Looking For More Tools!

 That’s my list.
 What’s yours?
 Got a balm or an elixir for anxiety (literally or figuratively) I didn’t mention, I’d love to hear about it.
 Leave a comment with your personal anxiety tonic below.
-And please sign up for the mailing list!

 *I hold no animosity towards medication.
 If a medical professional feels it’s warranted and it’s the right decision for you, then you should absolutely pursue better living through chemistry.
 My personal choice was to seek relief in other forms, but that’s just me.